joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 ## Setup Azure Application Proxy

-In this guide I will set up an Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device web page.
+I will set up an Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device web page in this guide.
 However, it can be any webpage _(Unifi Controller etc.)._

-* I have a Windows Server 2022 Domain Controller
+* I have a Windows Server 2022 Domain Controller.
 * Synology NAS _(not domain joined, but accessible on the network via a DNS record from the domain)_
 * Microsoft 365 Developer subscription with appropriate licenses